compomics/DeepLC/README.md

 1. Download the DeepLC installer (`DeepLC-...-Windows-64bit.exe`) from the [latest release](https://github.com/compomics/DeepLC/releases/latest/)
 2. Execute the installer
-3. If Windows Smartscreen shows a blue window with "Windows protected your PC", click on "More info" and then on "Run anyway".
+3. If Windows Smartscreen shows a popup window with "Windows protected your PC", click on "More info" and then on "Run anyway".
 You will have to trust us that DeepLC does not contain any viruses, or you can check the source code 😉
 4. Go through the installation steps